-Covid 19 Delta outbreak: First update of 2022 - are there any new Omicron community cases? - NZ Herald
+Covid-19 Delta outbreak: First update of 2022 - are there any new Omicron community cases? - NZ Herald

 The Ministry of Health said both families have requested that no information about their loved ones be shared publicly.

-The latest two deaths raises New Zealand's Covid-19 death toll to 53.
+The latest two deaths raise New Zealand's Covid-19 death toll to 53.

+The new cases of Covid identified at the border include people who travelled from the United Kingdom via China, the US, Philippines via Singapore, Saudi Arabia via United Arab Emirates, Sri Lanka, Maldives, Israel, Australia, Mauritius, India, Fiji, Turkey, India and Pakistan.

-Where the new cases are
+Where the new community cases are

 There are 71 new cases in Auckland over the last two days.